AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

 :option:`--scos`, |rarg|:
    Provide the set of
-   :term:`Library Information files` from which Source Coverage Obligations (SCOs) should be loaded.
+   :term:`Library Information files` from which Source Coverage Obligations (SCOs) should be loaded to process **binary** traces.
 This low-level switch effectively overrides the project based units of interest selection.
+   It only has effect if used with binary traces.

+:option:`--sid`, |rarg|:
+   Provide the set of
+   :term:`Source Instrumentation Data files` from which Source Coverage Obligations (SCOs) should be loaded to process **source** traces.
+This low level switch effectively overrides the project based units of interest selection.
+It only has effect if used with source traces.

 :option:`--ignore-source-files`, |rarg|:
    Provide a list of globbing patterns (as in Unix shells) of source